To solve these tension word problems, you will mostly need Newton's second law of motion.

 Problem # 1

-The diagram above describes the problem and it is useful in order to visualize the problem.
+The diagram below describes the problem and it is useful in order to visualize the problem.

 The only missing quantity is a.
 To get a, we can use one of the constant acceleration equations.